firstrow/feature-science/readme.md

 $experiment->run();
 ```

+## How does it works?

-`$experiment->run()` will randomly select one of the testing subjects, run it and return closure result.
+`$experiment->run()` will randomly select one of the testing subjects from array, run it and return result.
+Behind the scenes `Test::run` will collect duration, memmory usage, exceptions of both behaviors and save it to the `storage`.

 # Configuring
 TODO